nathan-barry/nathan.rs/content/posts/gzip-lm.md

 ---
-title: "Is gzip a language model?"
+title: "Can gzip be a language model?"
 date: 2026-06-14T11:01:18-07:00
 tags:
   - "Machine Learning"